 Exploring the woods and river banks near my childhood home in British Columbia’s Pemberton valley, instilled a lasting connection and appreciation for nature and its affect on the human spirit.
 That impression carried with me into college where I received a Bachelor’s degree in Environmental Studies from UC Santa Barbara.
-It wasn’t all Biology and Geology for me as I couldn’t help but pursue my creative interests as well.
+However, it wasn’t all Biology and Geology for me as I couldn’t help but pursue my creative interests as well.
 My studies in art and photography led me to a rewarding ten year career analyzing visual trends in media as a Creative Researcher for a leading stock photography agency.
-It’s this background in market research that causes me to have a particular interest in staying abreast of new trends in the outdoor living and horticultural industries, including; design, materials and new plant introductions.
+It’s this background in market research that prompts me to have a particular interest in staying abreast of new trends in the outdoor living and horticultural industries, including; design, products, materials and new plant introductions.

 After the birth of my first son, I returned to school to realize my dream of combining my creative and scientific interests once and for all – Landscape Design!
 While in school I was selected to work as an intern for the internationally recognized Elisabeth C. Miller Botanical Garden.
 While there, I learned about the care of rare and unusual plants in a carefully curated setting.
 It proved to be the perfect catalyst for my landscape design career.

 I’m particularly interested in creating thoughtful outdoor spaces that reflect the homeowner’s lifestyle and interests – all while maintaining a healthy, ecologically-minded environment.
 It’s my goal with every design to create a space that finds that intersection between timeless and contemporary, modern and organic – the sweet spot.

 I maintain memberships in the Association of Professional Landscape Designers, the Northwest Horticultural Society and am recognized as a Certified Professional Horticulturalist through the Washington State Nursery and Landscape Association.